Parental Punishment and Juvenile Crime

 Parental punishment laws have some opposition.
 The main opposition being the fact that such laws for parental responsibility are unconstitutionally broad.
 A 2005 study found 69% of participants felt parents were partially responsible for the juvenile crimes their delinquent teens committed.
 However, the study found these same participants were reluctant to agree when it came to these parents being incarcerated.

 If your child has been accused of a juvenile crime, you need the expert legal advice of a criminal defense attorney.
-Contact Sevens Legal, APC today for a free consultation.
+Contact Sevens Legal Criminal Lawyers today for a free consultation.